-A few months ago I made a titled Building Brand Value to a group of industrial service providers.
+A few months ago I made a presentation titled Building Brand Value to a group of industrial service providers.
 While I spoke there were about 300 people in the room furiously scribbling notes.
 As soon as I finished talking, a bunch of hands went up and the crowd peppered me with questions.

 It was the last comment of the morning that got me thinking.
 A middle-aged man in a green and white golf shirt stood up.
 He was obviously nervous but was concerned enough about his issue to get up in front of the whole room.
 “I think your ideas make a lot of sense,” he started “but what you probably don’t know is that even though we’re all from different states, we compete with one another for the best projects around the country.”
 He looked around the room and spread his arms wide to indicate he was talking about the whole crowd.
 “If we all follow what you say, we’ll all do exactly the same thing and it won’t benefit any of us.”